prateektronadoit/tronadolottery3/INTEGRATION_GUIDE.md

 ### 3. Manual Testing

-1. Connect MetaMask to BSC Testnet
+1. Connect MetaMask to Polygon Mainnet
-2. Ensure you have test BNB and USDT
+2. Ensure you have MATIC and USDT
 3. Register as a user
 4. Purchase tickets
 5. Check ticket ownership